Your Cart

 making lavender sachets

-LAVENDER INFUSED JOJOBA
+HOW TO MAKE LAVENDER INFUSED JOJOBA OIL FROM LEAVES

 1. Place fresh or dried organic lavender flowers in jar, use enough herbs to fill jar 1/4-1/2 of the way up.